Whether you are trying your hand at lagers or you live in areas without fermentation-friendly climates, regulating temperature is a full time beast.

 Bottom Line: It’s not the cheapest, yet far from the most expensive.
 This is a nice “plug-and-play” solution for your cooling needs.

 This is probably one of the coolest things I’ve seen come to the market for homebrewers.
 Want to temp control like the pro’s?
 This guy and some glycol will you so close, you will practically be a mini-me of (insert your favorite brewery here).

 Ok, maybe that’s high praise, but SS Brew Tech really knocked it out of the park with this device.

 It’s essentially a HERMS-type device for fermentation control.
 You supply the hot/cool liquid supply, and it cycle-pumps that through a stainless steel coil loop.
 Comes with a neoprene wrap for added efficiency.

-Edit: My apologies to the guys at SS Brew Tech.
-Forget my negatives, these guys really did think of it all.
 They have a 7, 14 and half barrel sizes.
 Check out the full lineup here.
-Thanks again SS Brew Tech!

 Bottom Line: The Price tag is on the higher end, but you certainly get what you pay for.
 Beautiful device by SS Brew Tech.